aerialgiant/handbook/leaving-the-company.md

 Worthy Efforts
 --------------
-When employees start, they will meet with the head of the team they're joining to establish a four-year engagement.
+When employees start, they will meet with the CEO and their Team Lead to establish a four-year engagement.
 This engagement outlines a significant project or effort that mutually benefits the employee and the team.
 This could be a new architectural approach, a new product, or even starting a new business.
 The important part is that both parties understand and agree that they’ve entered into a voluntary